 The best way to protect your car’s interior is to plan ahead and prevent the damage from occurring in the first place.
 If you’ve already experienced some problems, make sure you clean up any unwanted odors before you start.
 If you just cover them up rather than eliminating them, they’re going to resurface.

-Finally, giving your dog a designated space – such as a place on the back seat where he’s secured with a harness attached to the seat belt – will keep him or her from moving around the car, which not only makes it easier to confine the area that needs to be “dog-proofed,” but is safer for both of you.
+Finally, giving your dog a designated space – such as a place on the back seat where he’s secured with a harness attached to the seat belt.
+This will keep him or her from moving around the car, which not only makes it easier to confine the area that needs to be “dog-proofed,” but is safer for both of you.
+Many jurisdictions require pets to be strapped in while in a moving vehicle, and crates or specially designed seat belt harnesses for dogs are readily available.
 Before you hit the wide-open road, check your state’s laws and see if there are any restrictions about how your dog is transported.

 Now that you’ve dog-proofed your car, make sure you do the same for your house.
-Check out Puppy Proofing 101 to learn how you can make your home the perfect place for your dog.
+Learn how you can make your home dog-friendly.